how much to screed a floor

 2. Sand and Cement Screed

-Sand & Cement Floor Screed is made from sharp sand, cement, and minimal water.
+Sand and cement floor Screed is made from sharp sand, cement, and minimal water.
 It’s the best choice for floors requiring a slight slope to help drainage.

 You can lay this type of floor screed unbonded or bonded.
-Unbonded screed is fitted on a damp-proof membrane, separating the screed from the concrete.
+The unbonded screed is fitted on a damp-proof membrane, separating the screed from the concrete.
 It’s called unbonded because it does not contact the substrate, so there is no ‘bond’ between them.

 Benefits of sand and cement screed: